 These students should expect to spend part or all of a semester of graduate school taking engineering courses to prepare them for graduate courses.
 If the student plans to pursue this graduate school plan, the Director of Pre-Engineering will assist in elective course selection for the physics degree program at NKU in order to smooth the transition from science at the undergraduate level to engineering at the graduate level.

-For a detailed schedule of physics course offerings in the coming semesters, click here.
+Here is a detailed schedule of physics course offerings in the coming semesters.

 Dr. Chari Ramkumar, Director of Pre-Engineering